bali-blockchain/MM/README.md

 BIMA
 Storage Providers Ecosystem

-Offer

-to
 sync
 pending store Cipher Secret

+with
+All Active Reachable BIMA id

+inventory
+Request their Mining Pool assets

+GET
+Cipher Secret from the BIMA id

+allocate
 to
-All BIMA pin id

-propagate
-to
-their own Mining Pool
+your own Cipher Secret Mining Pool

 verify
-Offer for the Storage Payment
+Offer Payment for Storage Provider

-mine
-to
+append
-store Cipher Secret
+Cipher Secret to your Storage
 ```